HIT Entertainment

-HIT Entertainment Limited (commonly written as HiT) was a British-American entertainment company founded in 1982 as Henson International Television, the international distribution arm of The Jim Henson Company, by Jim Henson, Peter Orton, and Sophie Turner Laing.
-Orton alone took over the company in 1989 upon learning Henson's intent to sell the company to The Walt Disney Company.
+HIT Entertainment Limited (stylised as HiT) was a British-American entertainment company founded in 1982 as Henson International Television, the international distribution arm of The Jim Henson Company, by Jim Henson, Peter Orton, and Sophie Turner Laing.
+Orton alone took over the company in 1989 after learning Henson intended to sell the company to The Walt Disney Company.
 HIT owned and distributed children's television series such as Thomas & Friends, Fireman Sam, Bob the Builder, Pingu, Barney & Friends, and Angelina Ballerina.

-HIT Entertainment was one of several partner companies, alongside NBCUniversal, PBS, and Sesame Workshop, that founded PBS Kids Sprout, with many of HIT's shows airing on the channel as a result at the time.
+HIT Entertainment was one of several partner companies alongside Comcast, PBS, and Sesame Workshop that founded PBS Kids Sprout; many of HIT's shows aired on the channel as a result.

 On 1 February 2012, HIT Entertainment was acquired by Mattel, as Mattel was initially only interested in the Thomas & Friends brand in its acquisition, according to Deadline Hollywood.
 Mattel absorbed the company on 31 March 2016 into its then newly created division, Mattel Creations.

+HIT had a brand initiative called The Little Big Club, to feature some of the company's characters in live events held at shopping malls.

 History

-1982–1990: Beginning and early years
+1982–1990: Early history as Henson Associates subsidiary

 Peter Orton had met Jim Henson when he was at the Children's Television Workshop handling distribution of Sesame Street.
 As a result, he became close friends with Henson and went to work with him in 1981.
-Together, they set up Henson International Television, which was the international distribution arm of Jim Henson Productions the following year, with Orton becoming the company's CEO.
+Together they set up Henson International Television, which was the international distribution arm of Jim Henson Productions the following year, with Orton becoming the company's CEO.

-Jim Henson Productions started negotiations with The Walt Disney Company regarding a possible purchase of the company in the late 1980s.
-Because of these negotiations, the company head, Orton and other employees at Henson International Television convinced Henson to allow them to spin off the distribution arm as an independent distribution company.
-Henson agreed, and Orton led a management buyout of the Henson International Television division from Henson in 1989, forming a new company named HIT Communications PLC.